 The private banker must get on board with the digitization shift that has already been carried out by many in the current generations of heirs.
 It is not about self-purpose and image-building.
 Only through the deployment of the latest technical instruments is a client advisor able to offer customer service that is both tailored to the individual and competitively priced.
 In this manner, a larger number of customers can be served, without compromising on the care.
 Productivity as well as customer satisfaction are increased.

 Suitable products, such as Robo-Advisory, Advisory Dashboard and Proposal Engine are ready for utilization either as a complete software-as-a-service solution by the client advisor, or as a hybrid solution allowing the client to access a shared platform.

 The Swiss financial sector requires a rethink.
 The maintenance of the "status quo" remains a successful model despite setbacks.
 However, financial institutions do not necessarily have to give up the strengths of the Swiss Banking system – but rather to use them more efficiently.
 The use of suitable technologies would enable Swiss banks to become more transparent, sustainable and credible – while increasing profitability.

-Martin Kull has been Orange Business Services Country Manager for Switzerland since 2016.
-He brings a wealth of experience and industry knowledge in digital transformation, leading IT and communication solutions, cloud software, mobility services, and security.
-His strengths in leadership, team building, development, and change along with his focus on a strong partner eco-system are manifested in flexible, action-oriented results.
+Martin Kull has been the Orange Business Services Country Manager for Switzerland since 2016.
+He brings a wealth of experience and industry knowledge in digital transformation, leading IT and communication solutions, cloud software, mobility services and security.
+His strengths in leadership, team building, development and change, along with his focus on a strong partner eco-system, are manifested in flexible, action-oriented results.